BProg/Rusty-Creator/readme.md

 This is a plugin for *QtCreator* (my C++ IDE of choice), to support the *Rust* programming language.

 **This project is in its very early stage**.
-It is not yet useful for anyone, for now I focused on setting thing up correctly.
+It is not yet useful for anyone, for now I focused on setting things up correctly.

 The primary goals for now are: